-Mr McVeigh confirmed that members of the dental team are able to describe the actions they would take, in the event of a medical emergency, and are familiar with the location of medical emergency medicines and equipment.
+The practice manager advised that members of the dental team are able to describe the actions they would take, in the event of a medical emergency, and are familiar with the location of medical emergency medicines and equipment.

-Sufficient emergency medicines and equipment were in place and the dental team is trained to manage a medical emergency as specified in the legislation, professional standards and guidelines.
+It was determined that the dental team is trained to manage a medical emergency as specified in the legislation, professional standards and guidelines and as a result of the action taken following the inspection, sufficient emergency medicines and equipment were in place.